-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 WIFE TO YEVGENIY: By the way, Amazon closed, you know.
 And Wildberries.
 We don’t have anything, Zhenya.
 You’ll come back to the ’90s.

-GIRLFRIEND TO SERGEY: All the popular clothing brands have (expletive) left.
+GIRLFRIEND TO SERGEY: All the popular clothing brands have fucking left.
 They won’t sell graphic cards, software or iPhones here.
-It’s complete (expletive).
-There won’t even be (expletive) Coca-Cola.
+It’s complete shit.
+There won’t even be fucking Coca-Cola.

 PARTNER TO ALEKSANDR: Instagram is closing … It was deemed extremist because they bash Russians.